edzer/edzer.github.io/rspatial.md

 permalink: /rspatial/
 ---

-[r-spatial](http://r-spatial.org/) is a blog about spatial R stuff.
+[r-spatial](http://r-spatial.org/) is a blog mostly about spatial R stuff.